Eyeline-Labs/.github/profile/README.md

 We validate hypotheses through rigorous experimentation, share breakthroughs at top conferences, and contribute thought leadership that shapes our industry’s future.

 ## Our team
-Eyeline Research is teamed by researchers and developers who are unafraid to challenge the status quo.
+Eyeline Labs is teamed by researchers and developers who are unafraid to challenge the status quo.
 We partner with production teams, business stakeholders, and engineering experts to transfer cutting-edge R&D into real-world demonstrations.
 Our team is constantly growing and we welcome individuals who share our vision for advancing generative AI.

 ## Contact
-Contact Jennifer Lao (jennifer.lao@scanlinevfx.com), the manager of Eyeline Research, for inquiries.
+Contact Jennifer Lao (jennifer.lao@scanlinevfx.com), the manager of Eyeline Labs, for inquiries.